rust-lang/rust/text/2000-const-generics.md

 # Motivation
 [motivation]: #motivation

-Rust currently has one type which is parametric over constants: the built-inf array type `[T; LEN]`.
+Rust currently has one type which is parametric over constants: the built-in array type `[T; LEN]`.
 However, because const generics are not a first class feature, users cannot define their own types which are generic over constant values, and cannot implement traits for all arrays.